 You have the potential to get more out of social activities, your book club discussion, or chatting with family.
 Ask us how training can help you.
 We are dedicated to improving your life and keeping you connected to the community you love.

 Worried about hearing loss?
 Had your ears checked lately?
+Are you having trouble hearing the sweet sounds of Spring?
 We offer audiology tests — and customized treatment — at two convenient locations in mid-Michigan:

 Contact us or call to schedule an appointment.